Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 Getting There: The Pain Factor

 Ladakh: Leh has a proper airport (IXL) with direct flights from Delhi (1.5 hours, 4,000-12,000 INR).
 You can also drive from Manali (475km, 2 days) or Srinagar (434km, 2 days).
-Having an airport changes everything — you can be in Leh from Delhi in 90 minutes.
+Having an airport changes everything — you can stand in Leh, straight from Delhi, in 90 minutes.

 The Landscape

 Spiti is tighter.
-The valley is narrow, the mountains press in close, and you're always aware of the river (the Spiti River) carving through the bottom.
-The scale is intimate — monasteries perched on hillocks, tiny villages wedged into crevices, fossil beds exposed in ravine walls.
+The valley is narrow, the mountains press in close, and you're always aware of the river — the Spiti River — carving through the bottom.
+The scale is intimate: monasteries perched on hillocks, tiny villages wedged into crevices, fossil beds exposed in ravine walls.
 Altitude ranges from 3,800m to 4,600m.

 Verdict: Spiti for intimacy.
 Ladakh for grandeur.
 Both for cold desert moonscapes.